OpenTranslationBible/open-bible/en-GB/18.Job/md/job-37.md

 ## Job 37:1

-> “At this also my heart trembles,
+> “At this, my heart quakes,
 > And leaps from its place.

 ## Job 37:2

-> Listen closely to the thunder of His voice,
+> Hear attentively the thunder of His voice,
-> And the rumbling that goes out from His mouth.
+> And the rumbling that issues from His mouth.

 ## Job 37:3

-> Under the whole heaven He lets it loose,
+> Across the whole sky He releases it,
-> And His lightning travels to the ends of the earth.
+> And His lightning reaches the ends of the earth.

 ## Job 37:4

-> After it, a voice roars;
+> Following it, a voice roars;
 > He thunders with His majestic voice,
-> And He does not restrain the lightning when His voice is heard.
+> And He does not hold back the lightning when His voice is heard.

 ## Job 37:5

-> God thunders wondrously with His voice,
+> God thunders marvellously with His voice,
-> Doing great things which we do not comprehend.
+> Accomplishing great things beyond our understanding.

 ## Job 37:6

-> For to the snow He says, ‘Fall on the earth,’
+> To the snow He commands, ‘Fall on the earth,’
-> And to the downpour and the rain, ‘Be strong.’
+> And to the rain shower, ‘Be strong.’

 ## Job 37:7

 > He seals the hand of every person,
-> So that all people may know His work.
+> So that all people may recognise His work.

 ## Job 37:8

-> Then the animal goes into its lair
+> Then the animal retreats to its lair
-> And remains in its den.
+> And stays in its den.

 ## Job 37:9